asiFarran/Phonegap-Plugins-LocalNotifications/README.md

 	}

 The above could also be made to fire automaticaly but then we might run into issues where the callback handler is not yet ready to handle the notification (or does not yet exist), hence the responsibility for the call remains with the application.
+The same behavior was set for Android to ensure plugin usage and expectations are identical on both platforms